 Setting a schedule of who can use what and when can really help open up your bandwidth.
 Cutting down on multitasking can also make a difference.
 It’s tempting to watch a video in the background while getting your work done, but this can create a pretty significant slow down.

-You can also make sure the kids are offline by a certain time using systems like profiles and parental controls, but more on that coming soon!
+You can also make sure the kids are offline by a certain time using systems like profiles and parental controls.

 If you want to get really serious, signal boosters, or wifi extenders, might be a good investment.
 Boosters work by grabbing your wifi signal from another room and amplifying it, before projecting it back to the room that you’re in.